vitorgalvao/alfred-workflows/ShortFilms/README.md

 Stream from a selection of short films, powered by [Short of the Week](https://www.shortoftheweek.com/).

 Run `shorts` and it’ll show a list of the latest films.
 Pick one and it’ll start streaming.
-Alternatively, use ⌘ to download the video (requires [DownVid](https://github.com/vitorgalvao/alfred-workflows/tree/master/DownVid); adds to [WatchList](https://github.com/vitorgalvao/alfred-workflows/tree/master/WatchList) if available), ⌥ to see its synopsis, or ⌃ to copy the short’s link to the clipboard.
+Alternatively, add ⌘ to download the video (requires [DownMedia](https://github.com/vitorgalvao/alfred-workflows/tree/master/DownMedia)), ⌥ to see its synopsis, or ⌃ to copy the short’s link to the clipboard.

 ![](https://i.imgur.com/nhXigIF.png)